MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/release-notes/mrtk-27-release-notes.md

 ### Added support for Leap Motion Unity Modules version 4.6.0, 4.7.0, 4.7.1 and 4.8.0

 Support for the latest versions of the [Leap Motion Unity Modules](https://developer.leapmotion.com/unity) is now compatible with MRTK 2.7.0.
-See [How to Configure MRTK for Leap Motion](../supported-devices/leap-motion-mrtk.md) for more information.
+For more information, see [How to Configure MRTK for Leap Motion](../supported-devices/leap-motion-mrtk.md).

-Big thanks to @jackyangzzh for contributing the new `LeapMotionOrientationExample` scene!
+Many thanks to @jackyangzzh for contributing the new `LeapMotionOrientationExample` scene!

 ### Targeted speech events raised no longer restricted to gaze pointers

-Previously, targeted speech events could only be raised on objects which were focused on with the gaze pointer.
-Now, objects can receive speech events if they are focused by any pointer.
+Previously, targeted speech events could only be raised on objects that were focused on with the gaze pointer.
+Now, objects can receive speech events if they're focused by any pointer.

 ![Speech Events with Far Pointers](https://user-images.githubusercontent.com/39840334/117516612-6fa00500-af4e-11eb-94ba-d5fb2ed4e7de.gif)